 Pronunciation, intonation, and stress patterns are used appropriately to add emphasis on certainty and authority.
 You can understand a broad range of spoken language across a wide variety of literary, philosophical, technical, aesthetic, and cultural subjects that encompass abstract concepts, conjecture, and both literary and popular references.

-– Now, I’ll explain the capabilities of a level five speaker.
-At level five, you can speak at the highest socio-linguistic level and produce impromptu language that is highly creative, philosophical, and appealing.
+At level 5, you can speak at the highest socio-linguistic level and produce impromptu language that is highly creative, philosophical, and appealing.
 You use the language with complete flexibility and intuition, including a breadth and depth of structures, vocabulary, idioms, colloquialisms, rhetoric, and cultural references.

 Your speech is like that of a native speaker at the highest level of elegance and sophistication.
 However, very few native speakers are rated at this level as being a native speaker does not necessarily mean that someone can demonstrate the full range of language registers, including the elegant and sophisticated language required to be rated a five.

-Well, a native speaker’s pronunciation and fluency are likely to be assessed at level five, the breadth and depth of the vocabulary demonstrated, the highly complex sentence structures used, and the highly sophisticated verbal strategies employed are unlikely to be sustained at this level, unless rehearsed for a particular purpose.
-Here’s an example of a person speaking with a level five proficiency in English.
+While a native speaker’s pronunciation and fluency are likely to be assessed at level five, the breadth and depth of the vocabulary demonstrated, the highly complex sentence structures used, and the highly sophisticated verbal strategies employed are unlikely to be sustained at this level, unless rehearsed for a particular purpose.